Beyond the Hype: A Closer Look at Living in Portland vs. Vancouver

 They share geography and a love of the outdoors, but have distinct identities—Portland is more artsy and urban, while Vancouver feels more suburban and family-focused.
 Each has its own pace, policies, and personality.

-Why do people like Vancouver so much?
+Why do people like Vancouver WA so much?

 Vancouver offers the perks of Pacific Northwest living with less hustle and fewer taxes.
 Locals love the excellent schools, community feel, and access to Portland without living in it.